The issue: Crumbling roads and transit lines hurt our quality of life, slow our economy

-Federal and state funding for transportation infrastructure is declining, but the demand for our region's transportation network has never been greater.
+The problem is straightforward: Federal and state funding for transportation is declining, but the demand for our transportation network has never been greater.
 As MPC explores new revenue options, we are simultaneously advocating for investment policies that prioritize projects that reduce hours spent in traffic, curb emissions, connect affordable homes and jobs, spur economic development and improve safety.

 The state of transportation funding

 The federal and Illinois motor fuel taxes that fund transportation have been fixed at 18.4 and 19 cents per gallon, respectively, since the early 1990s.
 With the effects of inflation and the increasing fuel efficiency of vehicles, gas taxes are no longer sufficient to maintain our current transportation assets, much less fund expansion.
-The federal Highway Trust Fund, which also funds mass transit, has required $50 billion in general fund bailouts over the past five years.
-Without another emergency infusion, it will be bankrupt in September 2014.
+The federal Highway Trust Fund, which also funds mass transit, has required $50 billion in general fund bailouts over the past five years because revenues from the federal motor fuel taxes simply can’t keep up with the need.

 The solution: Identify steady funding, prioritize investments on merit